nelson10/Point-cloud-ground-filtering/README.md

  ##  Requirements

-This module requires the following datasets Ajaccio_2.ply, Ajaccio_57.ply y dijon_9.ply, which may be download from the following [link](https://cloud.mines-paristech.fr/index.php/s/JhIxgyt0ALgRZ1O?path=%2Ftest_10_classes)
+This module requires the following datasets Ajaccio_2.ply, Ajaccio_57.ply y dijon_9.ply, which may be downloaded from the following [link](https://cloud.mines-paristech.fr/index.php/s/JhIxgyt0ALgRZ1O?path=%2Ftest_10_classes).
+In addition, scans with groundtruth are available in [link](https://cloud.mines-paristech.fr/index.php/s/JhIxgyt0ALgRZ1O?path=%2Ftraining_10_classes).

 The datasets may be included in the folder dataset.